The Dolomites are among the most beautiful mountain in the world and the most visited in the Alps.

 In summer, the view changes from snow capped mountains to lush green valleys and meadows dotted by numerous walking trails, not to mention the many roads and passes that entice cyclists.

 All year round from here you could venture beyond Italy's mountains and discover and explore the culture, historic cities and villages below.
 Northern Italy has so much to offer – history and art, regional wines and cuisine, lakes and the sea.
-Why not combine your Dolomite Mountains holiday with a visit to Venice and its canals, fair Verona – the setting for Romeo and Juliet , or Lake Garda, just to mention a few.
+Why not combine your holiday in the Dolomites with a visit to Venice and its canals, fair Verona – the setting for Romeo and Juliet , or Lake Garda, just to mention a few.